 In chapter 1 the Dutch system of key registers was introduced.
-Quality management has been an element of these key registers from the start.
-Kadaster has created quality dashboards for three key registers as a part of an integral quality management commissioned by the ministry.
+Quality management has been a key element of these registers from the start.
+Kadaster has created quality dashboards for three key registers as a part of an integral quality management approach commissioned by the Ministry of the Interior and Kingdom Relations.